-In TERRITORY, I perform as a character based on the Hindu deity and mother-goddess Kali who symbolizes the dual forces of creation and destruction.
-As this character, I deliver a message to audiences—singing, dancing, prophesying, and relaying a parable about a fictional island whose borders have been created by colonizers.
+In TERRITORY, I perform as a character based on the Balinese witch queen Rangda and Hindu mother-goddess deity Kali.
+Embodying the powerful and sometimes fear-inspiring qualities of these femme deities, I deliver a message to audiences—singing, dancing, prophesying, and relaying a parable about the fictional island whose borders have been created by colonizers.
 As you experience the performance, you are told this island is your home, and you, the inhabitants, are part of a divided community that has internalized difference.

 TERRITORY presented at Movement Research at the Judson Church in February 2018.
 Photos by Cherylynn Tsushima.